ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-apps/qumbiaprojectwizard/src/tutorial_qumbiatango_app.md

 \li qumbia-apps/cuuimake, the tool to process ui, pro, h and cpp files and
 \li qumbia-apps/qumbiaprojectwizard, the tool to create a new cumbia project

+#### Install qumbiaprojectwizard

+Change directory into *qumbia-apps/qumbiaprojectwizard* and execute

+\code
+qmake
+make -j5
+sudo make install
+\endcode

+To build all the *qumbia-apps* utilities, the same code can be run from the *qumbia-apps* parent directory.

+#### Command line

+\code
+cumbia new project
+\endcode

 ### Create a new qumbia tango application

 Start the qumbiaprojectwizard application.